 How to apply

-The Announcement of Opportunity is now open and will remain open for 20 weeks (until 16.00 on 6 October 2020).
-Please visit the NERC website for all essential details relating to this call.
+The Announcement of Opportunity will remain open until 16.00 on 20 October 2020.
+Please visit the NERC website for all essential details relating to this call, including updates as of 18 September.
 This call has a Notification of Intent (NoI) to Submit stage and only applicants who have submitted a NoI are eligible to apply.
 The NoI registration period has now closed.

 During the submission period, many researchers will be seeking guidance on relevant policy stakeholder priorities.
 Find out more about stakeholder priorities here.